Georgia boy, 6, dies suddenly while taking pictures with baseball teammates

 Brantley is survived by three younger half-siblings — two sisters and a brother.

-Doctors do not believe that playing baseball played a role in heart attack.
+Doctors do not believe that playing baseball played a role in the heart attack.

-“Competitive sports are not recommended, but baseball at 5 or 6 years old wouldn't qualify as an overly vigorous sport that Brantley shouldn't have been allowed to play,” said Ludomirsky.
+“Competitive sports are not recommended, but baseball at 5 or 6 years old wouldn't qualify as an overly vigorous sport that Brantley shouldn't have been allowed to play,” Ludomirsky said.

 Even though Brantley's family was well aware of his heart condition, he seemed to barely notice the surgical scars on his chest and lived like any other youngster in northwest Georgia, according to his mother.